Request an appointment by clicking here or by calling 704-444-0087

 Cognitive Processing Therapy is a specific type of cognitive-behavioral therapy.
 It can help you learn how to modify and challenge unhelpful beliefs related to trauma.
 Treatment begins with teaching you why your body reacts the way it does to trauma.
 And why you may have PTSD, thoughts, and emotions.
 CPT focuses on the cognitive aspects of trauma.
 These are the beliefs about safety, control, intimacy, power, esteem, and trust relating to self, world, and others.
 Out-of-session homework is included.

 CPT is recommended for the treatment of PTSD by the American Psychological Association and the VA.
-Dr. Newman and Dr. Lyle have been trained in CPT through the VA.
+Dr. Lyle, Dr. Shields, and Dr. Newman have all been trained in CPT through the VA.

-Dr. Newman, specifically, received training in CPT from Dr. Patricia Resick, the developer of CPT, and faculty at a VA Center of Excellence for PTSD.
+Dr. Newman received training in CPT from Dr. Patricia Resick, the developer of CPT, and faculty at a VA Center of Excellence for PTSD.

 Trauma-Focused Cognitive Behavioral Therapy (TF-CBT)